marckouyoumji/marckouyoumji.github.io/index.md

 the application by changing the password and being able to modify the timer value
 ![block_diagram](/assets/block_diagram.jpg)

-Here is the block diagram of our device
+Here is the block diagram of our device.